-- 1. Turn the ignition switch ON (I) to display the clock (page 22). - 2.
-Press and hold the mode button (3) until the display start blinking. - 3.
-To advance the display 1 minute at a time, press and release the mode button for 0.5 seconds. - Press and hold the mode button for more 0.5 seconds the display will begin advancing fast. - 4.
-Release the mode button when the display reaches the desired time. - 5.
-To set the clock, press and release the mode button for less than 0.5 seconds. - The clock can be set by turning the ignition switch off and then on.
+- 1. Turn the ignition switch ON (I) and select the digital clock mode. - 2.
+Press and hold the mode select button (3) until the display starts blinking. - 3.
+To advance the display 1 minute at a time, press and release the mode select button for 0.5 seconds. - To advance the display more quickly, press and hold the mode select button. - 4.
+Release the mode select button when the display reaches the desired time. - 5.
+To end the adjustment, press and release the mode select button for less than 0.5 seconds or turn the ignition switch to OFF (O).

-After the battery is reconnected (page 208), check the clock.
+After the battery is reconnected (page 194), check the clock.
 Readjust the clock if necessary.